practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 ### Kotlin

-I start with the Kotlin version because this is the easiest to do of all.
+I start with the Kotlin version because it's the easiest to do of all languages I tested.

 First I compile the uberJAR file from this [source code file](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Kotlin/random_streams_for_perf_stats.kt) like this: